jlbernardo/cpp/09-module/ex02/README.md

 # `Ford-Johnson Algorithm`, aka merge-insertion sort

-The Ford-Johnson algorithm is a [comparison sorting algorithm](https://en.wikipedia.org/wiki/Merge-insertion_sort) that combines the merge sort and insertion sort algorithms.
+The Ford-Johnson is a [comparison sorting algorithm](https://en.wikipedia.org/wiki/Merge-insertion_sort) that combines the merge sort and insertion sort algorithms.
 At École 42, where recreating this algo is a mandatory step in the curriculum, it got quite the fame for being diabolical.
 However, from the way I see it, the algorithm is easy to implement, ok to understand, but very very hard to find information about.

 So, inspired by the great guide created by [Carol Daniel](https://github.com/caroldaniel/42sp-cursus-cpp/blob/main/cpp_module_09/ex02/README.md), I want to have my take on trying to explain how it works.
 After all, you can only confidently say you've learned something after you are able to explain it to someone else.

-*Note: **[this](https://warwick.ac.uk/fac/sci/dcs/teaching/material-archive/cs341/fj.pdf)** is where the logic is explained officially, I believe, and guided me through some clarifications of what to do, when and in which order.
-I, of course, may have understood everything wrong, so please, if you see any mistakes, let me know.*
+*Note: **[this](https://warwick.ac.uk/fac/sci/dcs/teaching/material-archive/cs341/fj.pdf)** is where the logic is explained officially, I believe, and guided me through some clarifications of what to do, when to do it and in which order.
+I, of course, may have misunderstood everything, so please, if you see any mistakes, let me know.*

 <br>